How long does refinancing take?

 Here’s what you can do to prevent a hold up in your refinance resulting from problems with your paperwork:

-Finally, if you receive income from rental properties, you’ll need to report that income (whether it is positive or negative rental income).
+- If you receive income from rental properties, you’ll need to report that income (whether it is positive or negative rental income)

 5. Prepare for the appraisal — if you need one